Is your grocery spending consuming too much of your family’s household cash and you want to know how to spend less on food?

 Another takeout hack is the mid-week special.
 Local takeout restaurants sometimes offer specials during the week when they’re slow.

-For example, a pizza place by me offers a 2-for-1 large cheese pie special on Tuesdays and Wednesdays.
+For example, a pizza place may offer a 2-for-1 large cheese pie special on Tuesdays and Wednesdays.
 While making pizza is still cheaper (see #6), this is a money-saving alternative if you don’t have time to make homemade pizza.

 If it’s more than you need, wrap the leftovers for a quick lunch.
 Or, wrap each slice in foil and freeze it.

 This tip goes hand in hand with stocking up sales (#20).
 Buying and planning meals from sales will supercharge your grocery savings.

 Make a list of the advertised sales and brainstorm meals for the week using those items.
 Then, shop your pantry for other ingredients you need.